mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 The complaint to the Attorney General's office seemed to have more of an effect.
-Not long after Walker's received it, James called me back and offered to write me a cheque to cover some of the depreciation as well as fixing the air conditioner, as long as I would sign a document releasing the dealership from all liability relating to the matter.
+Not long after Walker's received it, James called me back and offered to write me a cheque to cover some of the depreciation in addition to fixing the air conditioner, as long as I would sign a document releasing the dealership from all liability relating to the matter.
 Given that I had been fighting with the dealership for a month and that my lawyer had gone <acronym title="Away WithOut